 The Best Ways To Use Your Tax Refund

 If you are wondering, “What should I do with my tax refund?” — you have plenty of options.
 But first, don’t think of your tax refund as free money.
 It’s money that you could have gotten in each paycheck, but instead, you let the government hold onto it for you throughout the year.
 So make the most of your money when you get it back.

 Here are some smart ways you can use your tax refund to improve your financial situation.

 1. Pay Off Debt

-  Join the 32% of respondents who planned to use their refund to tackle debt and consider using the cash you get to help pay off what you owe.
+Join the nearly one-quarter of Americans who planned to use their refund to tackle debt and consider using the cash you get to help pay off what you owe.
 Focus on first paying off high-interest debt — such as credit card debt — to reduce the total amount that you pay.